 Board Of Trustees

-Don Crisp, of Panama City Beach, recently retired as vice president of First American Title Insurance.
-He was elected as chair of the board in July of 2015 and is also serving as the board chair for Panama City Port.
-He has previously served on the Bay County Airport Authority and the Gulf Coast State College Foundation, as well as President of several organizations including the Panama City Jaycees and the Bay County Chamber of Commerce among others.
+Don Crisp, of Panama City Beach, served as the chair of the board July 2015 – July 2017.
+He retired as vice president of First American Title Insurance and is a member and past board chair for Panama City Port.
+He has previously served on the Bay County Airport Authority and the Gulf Coast State College Foundation, as well as president of several organizations including the Panama City Jaycees and the Bay County Chamber of Commerce among others.
 He’s received several noteworthy awards, some of which include Outstanding Young Man and the Bay County Chamber’s Lauren Merriam Memorial Award.
 Mr. Crisp attended Marianna High School and Chipola College, and received his bachelor’s degree from Florida State University.

 Elizabeth Kirvin, of Apalachicola, is a licensed speech language pathologist and is currently the assistant principal of the Apalachicola Bay Charter School.
 She has previously served as a board member of Early Education and Care, Inc., the Early Learning Coalition of Northwest Florida and was a founding board member of the Bay Community School and the Apalachicola Bay Charter School.
 Ms. Kirvin received her associate’s degree at Gulf Coast Community College and both her bachelor’s and master’s degree from Florida State University.

 Tom Lewis is a long-time local television news journalist.
 He is currently the News Director at WMBB-TV.
 Mr. Lewis has spent more than 30 years in television broadcasting, starting at WMBB as a reporter/weekend anchor in 1980.
 He graduated from Bay High School, is a proud alumnus of Gulf Coast Community College and earned a bachelor's in communications at FSU.
 Mr. Lewis has won dozens of awards for his work from the Florida Associated Press and received the prestigious Telly Award.